STATE OF SAN ANDREAS

-The Chief of Police (COP) is the highest-ranking officer in the San Andreas Police Department.
-As a general 'developer' of the Police Department, the COP is responsible for the planning, efficient administration and operation of the Police Department.
+The Chief of Police (CoP) is the highest-ranking trooper in the San Andreas Police Department.
+As a general 'developer' of the Police Department, the CoP is responsible for the planning, efficient administration and operation of the Police Department.
 The Chief also formulates departmental policies, regulations, goals, and program priorities to be followed by members of the Police Department.
-Ensures compliance with all laws which the Department or its officers have the authority to enforce.
+Ensures compliance with all laws which the Department or its troopers have the authority to enforce.
 The Chief of Police has full authority over the San Andreas Police Department and all of its divisions.

 Deputy Chief of Police

 The Police Deputy Chief is the second highest rank in the Police Department and reports directly to the Chief of Police.
-When the COP is absent, for any reason, the deputy chief assumes that role and takes full command of the Police Department.
+When the CoP is absent, for any reasons, the deputy chief assumes that role and takes full command of the Police Department.
 In the absence of the Chief, the deputy is responsible for making any day-to-day decisions that the Chief makes.

 The Command Advisor is the consultant to the Chiefs of Police, often a previous CoP which smoothes the transition between leadership.
 Command Advisors are merely a forum rank and have the field authority of a Senior Trooper.
 They may reinstate into the rank of Staff Sergeant if there is a vacancy and they can regain activity.

 A Captain is performing work that involves the responsibility for planning, assigning, and supervising activities of the patrol or investigative operation.
 In addition, a Captain performs administrative duties such as reviewing correspondence, budget requests, and activity reports of all the departmental bureaus.